YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 .. [a] As this rollback is more complex, may involve more data than the regular LMS rollback, and may involve reading journal records sequentially; it may take longer.

 .. [b] In scripting for automating operations, there is no need to explicitly test whether BrynMawr is behind Malvern - if it is behind, the Source Server will fail to connect and report an error, which automated shell scripting can detect and effect a rollback on Malvern followed by a reconnection attempt by BrynMawr.
 On the other hand, there is no harm in Malvern routinely performing a rollback before having BrynMawr connect - if it is not ahead, the rollback will be a no-op.
-This characteristic of replication is unchanged from releases prior to V5.5-000.

 .. [c] YottaDB's responsibility for them ends once it places them in the Unreplicated Transaction Log.